-- Situated and based in the world-famous Ealing Studios.
-MetFilm School is based inside this space, along with numerous other companies and businesses.
-Being on the lot creates a great screen industry context for the School but does not bring access to shoots or other studio activities.
+- Based in the world-famous Ealing Studios.
+MetFilm School is based within Ealing Studios, along with numerous other companies and businesses.
+Our location creates a great screen industry context for the School but does not bring access to shoots or other studio activities.
 Watch our London Campus Tour

-- Part of the industry.
-Through working closely with our sister companies Met Film Production and Met Post, we better integrate our students into the world of creative media.
-Met Film businesses provide our students with work placements, graduate employment and master classes with industry professionals.
+- Connected.
+Through working closely with our sister companies MetFilm Production and MetFilm Sales, we better integrate our students into the world of creative media.
+These provide our students with work placements, graduate employment and master classes with industry professionals.

 - Recognised quality.
-Our outstanding academic credentials are recognised by leading higher education bodies such as CILECT, Quality Assurance Agency for Higher Education and Creative SkillSet.
-Find out more.
+Our outstanding academic credentials are recognised by leading higher education bodies such as CILECT, Quality Assurance Agency for Higher Education and ScreenSkills Select.